Toukennn/Toukennn/README.md

 ## About Me

-Data Science & Engineering student with a strong foundation in **machine learning, statistical modeling, and data engineering**.
+Data Science & Engineering student with a strong foundation in **machine learning, computer vision, and data engineering**.

 - 🎓 MSc in **Data Science and Engineering** – Politecnico di Torino
-- 🧠 Focus on **ML pipelines, NLP, and scalable data systems**
+- 🧠 Focus on **ML & Data pipelines, NLP, Computer Vision, and scalable data systems**
-- 🏗️ Experience building **end-to-end ML workflows** from data preprocessing to evaluation
+- 🏗️ Experience building **end-to-end ML workflows and data pipelines** from data preprocessing to evaluation
-- 📊 Strong background in **algorithms, systems, and applied statistics**
+- 📊 Strong background in **algorithms, system design, and applied statistics**
 - 🚀 Interested in **real-world data problems and production-ready systems**

 ---